dschaga/timeslider-for-a-bookmarkfile/README.md

 # timeslider-for-a-bookmarkfile

 This small script demonstrates the benefit of having a timeslide for bookmarks.
-Collecting bookmarks is happening during the whole digital lifetime and can be quite long.
+Collecting bookmarks is happening during the whole digital lifetime, which can become decades.

 Current browsers lets the user organise bookmarks in folders, subfolders and tags and sort the bookmarks by time.

-What if it would be possible to filter them by time?
+**What if it would be possible to filter bookmarks by time?**

 This tiny javascript give you a chance to find out by your own.